+7.1.9.1 Introduction to Events

 The Events Descriptor parameter contains a RequestID and a list of events that the Media Gateway is requested to detect and report.
 The RequestID is used to correlate the request with the notifications that it may trigger.
 Requested events include, for example, fax tones, continuity test results, and on-hook and off-hook transitions.
 The RequestID is omitted if the Events Descriptor is empty (i.e., no events are specified).

+7.1.9.2 Specification, Parameterization and Identification of Events

 Each event in the descriptor contains the event name, an optional StreamID, an optional KeepActive flag, an optional NotifyBehaviour flag, an optional ResetEventsDescriptor flag and optional parameters.
 The event name consists of a PackageID (where the event is defined) and an EventID.
 The ALL wildcard may be used for the EventID, indicating that all events from the specified package have to be detected.
 The default StreamID is 0, indicating that the event to be detected is not related to a particular media stream.
+Where a MGC has previously requested a Termination-level Event (i.e. default) and the MGC subsequently creates an additional stream, in order for the existing event/s to be applied to the new stream the MGC should also apply the event/s via an EventsDescriptor on the new stream.

 Events can have parameters.
 This allows a single event description to have some variation in meaning without creating large numbers of individual events.
 Further event parameters are defined in the package.

 If a DigitMap completion event is present or implied in the Events Descriptor, the EventDM Parameter is used to carry either the name or the value of the associated DigitMap.
 See 7.1.14 for further details.

+7.1.9.3 Reporting of detected Events

 When an event is processed against the contents of an active Events Descriptor and found to be present in that descriptor ("recognized"), the default action of the MG is to send a Notify Command to the MGC.
 Notification may be deferred if the event is absorbed into the current dial string of an active DigitMap (see 7.1.14).
 The sending of a Notify Command may be influenced by the NotifyBehaviour flag.
 Moreover, event recognition may cause currently active signals to stop, or may cause the current Events and/or Signals Descriptor to be replaced, as described at the end of this subclause.
 Unless the Events Descriptor is replaced by another Events Descriptor, it remains active after an event has been recognized.

+7.1.9.4 Buffering (and deferred reporting) of detected Events

+7.1.9.4.1 Event Buffer Concept

 If the value of the EventBufferControl Property equals "LockStep", following detection of such an event, normal handling of events is suspended.
 Any event which is subsequently detected and occurs in the EventBuffer Descriptor is added to the end of the EventBuffer (a FIFO queue), along with the time that it was detected.
 The MG shall wait for a new Events Descriptor to be loaded.
 A new Events Descriptor can be loaded either as the result of receiving a command with a new Events Descriptor, or by activating an embedded Events Descriptor.